 This course provides a critical understanding of the cultural, social, political and temporal contexts within which educational managers and leaders work.
 Particular emphasis will be placed on considering the ways in which educational leaders and managers contribute to and might shape social directions.

-4) have an increased capacity to critically reflect on current practices and adopt a future/sustainanle perspective.
+4. Have an increased capacity to critically reflect on current practices and adopt a future/sustainable perspective.

 - classic works on the administration of organisations such as Weber's bureaucracy, Taylor's scientific management and Fayol's administrative behaviour;

 - historical developments in the scholarship and practice of educational leadership such as the Theory movement and the cult of efficiency;